No Down Payment: Production

 Writer Philip Yordan said both the film and the novel on which it was based was his idea.
-He claims he read an article in Life magazine "about the building of these new subdivisions where there are no alleys, no separation, no neighborhood, no community.
+He said he read an article in Life magazine "about the building of these new subdivisions where there are no alleys, no separation, no neighborhood, no community.
 I had an idea about a no-down-payment subdivision of four houses."
 Yordan called paperback author John McPartland and paid him $7500 to write a novel based on Yordan's story, with Yordan keeping the film rights.
 Yordan then arranged for a publisher for the novel and estimated McPartland made $35,000 on the book.

 Yordan sold the film rights to Fox and wrote the script.
-He says he wrote "a sex pixture with the economics in there" but Martin Ritt "didn’t like all of the sex stuff in it.
+He said he wrote "a sex picture with the economics in there" but Martin Ritt "didn’t like all of the sex stuff in it.
 He was only interested in the economics."
 This meant Yordan "had to cut out all but just a little sex."
 According to Walter Bernstein, "No one knew that the script, attributed to Philip Yordan, had actually been written by Ben Maddow.
 Even Marty did not know."

 Robert Stack was offered the part of Troy Boone but turned it down because he disliked the character.

 Filming started April 1957.
-McPartland would die in September 1958.
+McPartland died in September 1958.

 Reception

 Box office

-Yordan claims when the film was finished, Fox head Spyros Skouras felt the movie was "a leftist picture" and as a result "killed the picture."
+Yordan said that when the film was finished, Fox head Spyros Skouras felt the movie was "a leftist picture" and as a result "killed the picture."

 Variety reported in January 1958 the film earned $1.2 million in North American rentals.
 By October 1958 the film earned between $2,500,000 and $3,000,000 worldwide.
 Wald claimed the film would only break even.